vendredi 31 décembre 2010

 ..formed by an Adverb and a Noun

-Une arrière-boutique Des arrière-boutique (back shop)
+Une arrière-boutique Des arrière-boutiques (back shop)

 Un sous-sol Des sous-sols (basement)